 First and foremost, start to think of yourself as a creative being, and consider what you can and want to create in every moment.

-- You can create with food — in the preparation of food, the presentation of food, the combinations of flavors, and more.
+You can create with food — in the preparation of food, the presentation, the combinations of flavors, and more.

 Can you think of yourself as a creator now?